Scionax/RPG-Universe/Enchantments/Envelope.md

  Leyline Travel     | Speed of delivery is doubled along leylines and major roads.
 Cumulative with other upgrades. | 1
  Rapid Delivery     | Speed of delivery is doubled.
 Cumulative with other upgrades.                                | 2
  Delivery Package   | Can transform into a package (size of a large briefcase).
 Takes triple the time to deliver.  | 2
+ Drop Of            | Can deliver contents to a desired location, rather than an individual, and then return.      | 2